 After exchanging pleasantries and learning that he’s lived here for the last three weeks, he sensed our unanswered questions.

-“Would you like to learn more about our embassy?” he said.
+“Would you like to learn more about the Australian Aboriginal Tent Embassy?” he said.
 “I can get my Auntie.
 She knows heaps more than I do.”
 Nora and I glanced at each other and with a sparkle in our eyes said yes – knowing this would either be a gem of an afternoon or an uncomfortable dud.

 A minute later, Sheralee sauntered up to us.
 She was wearing one old boot, the other foot being bare.
 Her outfit was clean, but shabby.
 She wore dark sunglasses, and her overbite revealed yellow crooked teeth with large gaps where teeth had once been.